 - Apps must not add false or inaccurate data in any medical research or health management apps, and personal health information cannot be stored in iCloud.

-- Health related research requires prior approval for the app from an independent ethics review board.
+- Health-related research requires prior approval for the app from an independent ethics review board.

-- Integrates Apple Pay: Apps using Apple Pay can only share user data acquired via Apple Pay with third parties to facilitate or improve delivery of goods and services.
+- Integrates Apple Pay: Apps using Apple Pay can only share user data acquired via Apple Pay with third parties to facilitate or improve the delivery of goods and services.

-- Includes keyboard extensions: as there may be additional security considerations here.
+- Includes keyboard extensions, as there may be additional security considerations here.

 - Appears in the ‘Kids Category’:

-- Apple refers to the Children’s Online Privacy Protection Act (COPPA) and the GDPR in particular, and states that regardless of a person’s age some functionality or entertainment must be provided and so birthdate and parent contact information should only be requested where necessary by law.
+- Apple refers to the Children’s Online Privacy Protection Act (COPPA) and the GDPR in particular, and states that regardless of a person’s age, some functionality or entertainment must be provided, and so birthdate and parent contact information should only be requested where necessary by law.

 - Any app in the children’s (or ‘Kids’) category or any apps which collect, transmit, or have the capability to share personal information of a minor (such as their name, address, email, location, photos, videos, drawings, chat facilities, or other personal data which when joined together can identify an individual) must have a privacy policy and must comply with all applicable children’s privacy statutes.
 This goes further than the ‘parental gate requirement’.

-For specific advice relevant to your particular business, contact our specialist data protection lawyers and we will be happy to help.
+For specific advice relevant to your particular business, contact our specialist data protection lawyers, and we will be happy to help.

 What should an Apple privacy policy include?